QuincyChengAtWork/DAP-OpenShift-Lab-2020/05-secretless.md

 ## Extra Tech Challengs
 - You can perform additional test by rotating mysql password using CPM and observe how each application deployment react.
-- Another good exercise is to create dual account for cityapp.
-(Note that cityappA and cityappB accounts are already provisioned on MySQL)
+- You can also create dual account for cityapp.  (https://docs.cyberark.com/Product-Doc/OnlineHelp/AAM-DAP/Latest/en/Content/CP%20and%20ASCP/cv_Managing-Dual-Accounts.htm)